skylerzap/Open-Sonic/README.md

 Engine made with Lua framework: Love2D https://love2d.org/

+Made because of the complexity of other Sonic Engines. (they don't use lua (the only programming language i know is lua))

 # Documentation

 Open the engine folder with Love2D either with drag and drop or via command lines.
 Other methods work too, such as with Love2D MSVC extensions.